Kuvill/Uptime/README.md

 - [x] SwayWM
 - [x] Hyprland
+- [-] Gnome (In plan)
-[-] KDE (kwin scripting unusable. js just haven't functions from documentation.
+- [ ] KDE (kwin scripting unusable. js just haven't functions from documentation.
 Native doesn't have documentation for use or even build)
-[-] Gnome (In plan)